-The ownership of the 529 account also makes a difference in the impact it has on need-based financial aid.
+The ownership of a 529 account also makes a difference in the impact it has on need-based financial aid.
 Since 529s are typically assets owned by the parent, they are usually assessed at up to 5.64% for EFC.
 This means the student's aid package is reduced by a maximum of 5.64% of the asset's value.
 On the other hand, a student-owned asset (like a trust or custodial account) is assessed at a much higher rate of 20%.

-If the 529 is owned by someone else (e.g., grandparent), the account has no impact until you begin taking withdrawals.
-Those must be reported as untaxed income to the student.
+If the 529 is owned by someone else (like a grandparent), the account has no impact until you begin taking withdrawals.
+In those cases, the withdrawals must be reported as untaxed income to the student.
 That income credited to the student can impact the following year’s financial aid.

 For example, assets in a grandparent-owned 529 plan are not reported on the FAFSA, but students may be asked to include them in the CSS Profile.
 Only a few hundred schools use the CSS Profile, so unless your student is attending one of these, it’s unlikely to impact your student’s financial aid eligibility.
 Double-check, though, to make sure so that you aren't negatively impacted at the school of your choice.

 How Scholarships Impact 529s